hannah-schurman/elwha-dgs/README.md

 This repository contains codebases for analysis techniques aimed at characterizing beach sediments and investigating the long-term evolution of a coastal system impacted by human intervention.
 The goal of this project is to use image analysis methods for both qualitative and quantitative assessments of mixed beach sediments over time.

 **Current Updates:**
-As of now, the repository includes our Python Point Count program, which calculates individual grain sizes from image data.
-Additional projects and tools will be added as the work evolves.
+As of now, the repository includes:
+Python Point Count program: calculates individual grain sizes from image data Final Ensemble Model Files for SegmentationGym: Binary and Multiclass weights and config files.
+Python files for segmenting

 ## Projects